-Abstract.
-Collage grammars are a device to model visual languages.
+Abstract: Tree-based collage grammars are a syntactic device for modelling visual languages.
 Celtic art provides such languages, which follow precise rules of construction, for instance key patterns and knotwork.

-In this paper, we study the syntactic generation of celtic key patterns using collage grammars.
-Moreover, we compare the regulation mechanisms employed here in order to ensure that only consistent key patterns are generated with those that were used in a previous study for knotwork.
+In this paper, we study the syntactic generation of Celtic key patterns using tree-based collage grammars.
+Moreover, the regulation mechanisms we employ to ensure that only consistent key patterns are generated are compared with the mechanisms used in a previous study for knotwork.